kiwijuice56/eric-critter/README.md

-# eric-critter
+# eric-critter ✿ ✿ ✿
-Code for a critter in the Cypress Ranch critter simulation
+Winning critter of 2021 Cypress Ranch, utilizing a flytrap strategy.
+Requires the critter simulation to run.